xma711/notebook/software_engineering/docker/README.md

 The configuration file is at /etc/default/docker;
 therefore docker options can be modified by this file, and then restart docker

-btw upstart seems to use the /etc/init/docker.conf to start the docker daemon, which in turn use the options specified in /etc/default/docker
+Btw upstart seems to use the /etc/init/docker.conf to start the docker daemon, which in turn use the options specified in /etc/default/docker

-to allow a computer to push/ pull images from a private registry, add "-H tcp://127.0.0.1:2375 -H unix:///var/run/docker.sock --insecure-registry <REGISTRY_HOSTNAME>:5000" to /etc/default/docker.
+To allow a computer to push/ pull images from a private registry, add "-H tcp://127.0.0.1:2375 -H unix:///var/run/docker.sock --insecure-registry <REGISTRY_HOSTNAME>:5000" to /etc/default/docker.

 In ubuntu 15.04 onward, docker is managed by systemd.